Algiras/Miserable/blog/src/content/blog/2025-01-29-the-aesthetic-of-neglect.md

 ---
 title: "The Aesthetic Of Neglect"
 description: "Maven Research #10: The Aesthetic Of Neglect."
 pubDate: "2025-01-29"
 heroImage: "https://images.unsplash.com/photo-1518156677180-95a2893f3e9f?w=1600&h=900&fit=crop"
 ---

-Welcome to another installment in our ongoing series: *Miserable: How to Fail at Life*.
-Today's topic is a personal favorite—a masterclass in self-sabotage that's both accessible and devastatingly effective.

 # The Anesthetic of Neglect